 The Registrar must consider whether the person has made satisfactory arrangements to wholly discharge the debt.

 What constitutes a satisfactory arrangement will depend on the facts of the case.
-If a satisfactory arrangement is in place, the Registrar will not make a DPO.
+If a satisfactory arrangement is in place, the Registrar cannot make a DPO.

 The Registrar is satisfied that the relevant person has persistently & without reasonable grounds failed to pay their debt